 If you are an avid skincare enthusiast, you may be aware that there are many benefits to incorporating vitamin C into your skincare routine.
 Vitamin C has 3 main benefits for the skin:

 - First, using vitamin C in your skincare routine can help to brighten your skin tone and reduce hyperpigmentation and dark spots.
-It interrupts melanin (pigment) production in the skin, so it can help to fade discoloration spots, acne scars and reduce uneven skin tone.
+It interrupts melanin (pigment) production in the skin, so it can help to fade discoloration spots and acne scars and reduce uneven skin tone.

 - Vitamin C helps stimulate collagen production.
 Collagen is a structural protein that is essential for healthy, youthful skin.
 Many people see a reduction in collagen production as they get older (thanks to sun damage), which is why wrinkles start to set in and the skin loses its firmness.
 Collagen can improve firmness and elasticity in your skin.